spotinst/help/src/docs/elastigroup/features-azure/commitments-setup-aks.md

 ##  Turn on Utilize Commitments from the Spot Console

 1. Go to the stateful node where you want to turn on the utilize RSs/SPs feature.
-See [Manage Stateful Nodes](https://docs.spot.io/managed-instance/azure/tutorials/manage?id=manage-stateful-nodes).
+See [Create an Elastigroup](https://docs.spot.io/elastigroup/getting-started/create-an-elastigroup-for-azure).
 2. In the Availability settings area, click **Utilize RIs/SPs**.

 >**Important**: If the **Add permissions** link appears, and Utilize RIs/SPs is grayed, make sure you have completed the following tasks with no errors: